-Most people know LDL is bad for us but it also appears the size of the LDL particles also effect our health.
-Larger LDL particles seem to be less “bad” than smaller, more dense LDL particles .
+Most people know LDL is bad for us, but the size of the LDL particles also affects our health.
+Larger LDL particles seem to be less “bad” than smaller, more dense LDL particles.

 Some research suggests weight loss can increase the size of LDL cholesterol.
-In theory, this may be another way losing weight protects us from heart attacks.
+In theory, losing weight may be another way to protect us from heart attacks.
 While more research on LDL particle size is needed, this is a very interesting finding.

 Weight Loss Diets

 If you are going to try a weight loss program, you have many options.
-Some programs better than others.
-While it really comes down to eating a few less calories each day, two methods which have been deemed healthy are:
+Some programs are better than others.
+While it really comes down to eating a few less calories each day, two methods that have been deemed healthy are: